Spoilers For Hannah Brown’s First ‘Bachelorette’ Group Date: Speedos Reveal Plenty About Newest Bachelors

 — Good Morning America (@GMA) May 20, 2019

-Additional Bachelorette spoilers from GMA reveal that Jonathan will put on tap shoes for his talent performance and Mike will do his best to show Hannah his sweet side.
+Additional Bachelorette spoilers from GMA reveal that Jonathan will put on tap shoes for his talent performance, and Mike will do his best to show Hannah his sweet side.
 Brown teased that she’ll be watching for the guys to own whatever they do, be it good or bad, and she’s hoping someone will take charge and show off a big personality.

 The Inquisitr has previously revealed that at one point, Luke P. will definitely have a bold moment as he makes a big proclamation.
 This seems to impress Hannah, but The Bachelorette spoilers hint that Jed’s song may be what scores him the group date rose.

-Episode 2 also includes a one-on-one as well as a second group date and The Bachelorette spoilers suggest that Hannah Brown will have some tough decisions to make.
+Episode 2 also includes a one-on-one as well as a second group date, and The Bachelorette spoilers suggest that Hannah Brown will have some tough decisions to make.
 It’s not known yet whether she found love and got engaged, but it looks as if her first dates of the season will get off to a great start.